What is a hemispherectomy?

 Recovery and Outlook

 How long is the hospital stay after hemispherectomy?

-After epilepsy surgery, children will spend 2-3 days in the pediatric intensive care unit (PICU) for close monitoring of their neurological status.
-Antiepileptic medications are continued at previous doses.
-Antiepileptic drug levels in the blood for some anti-epileptics, like carbamazepine and oxcarbazepine, are monitored during this period because of the drug interaction with anesthesia.
-An MRI is performed on the first postoperative morning to assess the brain after resection.
-Once the surgical drains are removed, the patient will be transferred to a regular pediatric nursing floor.
+A brain CT or MRI may be performed on the first morning after the operation to assess your child’s brain.
+Once the surgical drains are removed, your child will be transferred to a regular pediatric nursing floor.
 PT, OT and speech therapy will be consulted based on the child’s needs.
-An average hospital stay slightly varies between patient to patient and usually ranges from 5 to 7 days.
-Length of stay decisions are made by the surgical team and are based on the child’s condition and recovery.
+An average hospital stay slightly varies between patients and usually ranges from five to seven days.
+Length of stay decisions are made by the surgical team and are based on your child’s condition and recovery.

 What happens after being discharged from hemispherectomy?

-Upon discharge, rehabilitation services are often required to enhance recovery from a hemispherectomy.
-If medically indicated, the child may be transferred to a rehab facility for intensive physical, occupational and speech therapy.
+Upon discharge, rehabilitation services are often required to enhance recovery from hemispherectomy.
+Your child may be transferred to a rehab facility for intensive physical, occupational and speech therapy.
 This is usually followed by home or outpatient services.
-If inpatient rehabilitation is not required, home or outpatient therapy visits are often indicated.
 Outpatient therapy can be provided through hospitals and free-standing facilities and schools.
-Parents should check with individual school systems to see if this is a service provided.
+Check with your individual school system to see if this is a service provided.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy